StuHude/StuHude.github.io/_pages/about.md

 # 🔥 News
 - *2023.11*: &nbsp;🎉🎉 I win the Zhejiang Government Scholarship!
 - *2023.11*: &nbsp;🎉🎉 I win the Second Class Scholarship in Zhejiang University!
-- *2023.01*: &nbsp;🎉🎉 I am the Meritorious Winner of The Interdisciplinary Contest in Modeling, teamed up with Shuai Yang and Wei Zhou.
+- *2023.01*: &nbsp;🎉🎉 I win the Meritorious Winner of The Interdisciplinary Contest in Modeling, teamed up with Shuai Yang and Wei Zhou.

 # 📝 Publications